-When Tiler, Shane Cully discovered his work van’s back window smashed and all his power tools taken, shock and anger were quickly followed by the financial burden of having to replace his stolen goods and repairing the damage.
+When Tiler, Shane Cully discovered his work van’s back window smashed and all his power tools taken, shock and anger were quickly followed by the financial burden of having to replace his stolen goods and repair the damage.

 “I was in the middle of a tiling job, looking to get the job finished with another job lined up to follow,” explains Shane.
-“Finding my tools stolen was not only going to be expensive and mess up my work schedule, but also risked my earnings for the month.
+“Finding my tools stolen was not only going to be expensive and mess up my work schedule but also risked my earnings for the month.
 These thieves are not just taking tools; they are taking away livelihoods.”

 Shane now joins the thousands of trade professionals who have experienced tool theft during their careers.